Trauma, Relationships & Emotional Recovery

 Your Abusive Ex Is Dating Again.
 Should You Say Something?

-Vulnerable narcissism doesn’t look like boasting or grandiosity; it often shows up as hypersensitivity, emotional fragility, and a constant need for reassurance.
-This post explores the emotional push–pull of these dynamics, and why they can leave you feeling confused, exhausted, and doubting yourself.
+Have you ever felt drained by a relationship where one person’s insecurity always takes centre stage?
+Vulnerable narcissism rarely looks like arrogance; it often appears as hypersensitivity, emotional fragility, and a constant need for reassurance.
+This post explores the emotional push–pull of these dynamics and why they can leave you feeling confused, exhausted, and doubting yourself.

 The Devastating Impact of Toxic Shame on Self-Worth